Module: NattyUI::Features

 end

-Create a visually separated section marked as an error with a title for the output of text elements.
+Create a visually separated section marked as error with title for the output of text elements.

 Parameters: